samuel-carleial/samuel-carleial.github.io/_pages/01_projects.md

 ### Selfing mating system evolution (2013-2017)
 <p style="font-size:15px" align="justify">
-This project was the core of my PhD studies (before Psychology, I was working with Plant Biology).
-I conducted a series of experiments to test and verify the evolution of selfing (mating system) in plants.
-For this I analyzed several aspects (floral morphology, inbreeding depression, pollination) of plants from selfing and outcrossing populations.
+This project was the core of my PhD studies.
+I conducted a series of experiments to test the consequences of selfing evolution (mating system) on plants.
+For this, I analyzed traits such as floral morphology, inbreeding depression and pollination of plants from selfing and outcrossing populations.
 After a classical formation in plant ecology and evolution, I learned the basis for programming and statistical analysis.
 I was funded by the CNPq (Brazil).
 </p>